AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

     - If the target language is the same as the source.
 If you create the target folder for a language after creating the language group, refresh the browser to enable the language in the language groups.

 1. If you choose a particular language, it appears as selected under all language groups you have selected.
 So, when you translate to any language, it's translated in one go for all the language groups.
-For example, if German is present in both G1 and G2 language groups it is selected for both of them.
+For example, if German is present in both G1 and G2 language groups, it's selected for both.

-1. From the **Other languages** you can choose any language for which you have created the target folder but is not a part of any language groups.
+1. From the **Other languages**, you can choose any language for which you have created the target folder but isn't a part of any language groups.

 1. You can also select one the following options to translate your project: